 \section{Conclusion}

-In this paper, we introduced AutoV, an adaptive visual prompting framework designed to effectively retrieve optimal visual prompts tailored to textual queries and image contexts for large vision-language models (LVLMs).
-By leveraging a lightweight ranking network trained via a reward-based supervision strategy, AutoV significantly surpasses existing heuristic prompting methods.
-Extensive experiments across multiple LVLM architectures and benchmarks demonstrate consistent improvements.
-Future research could explore integrating AutoV with more advanced prompt generation techniques or extending its framework to broader multimodal contexts beyond vision-language scenarios.
+In this paper, we introduce AutoV, an adaptive framework that retrieves optimal visual prompts for textual queries in LVLMs.
+Leveraging a lightweight ranking network trained with reward-based supervision, AutoV consistently outperforms prompt engineering methods.
+Notably, its effectiveness does not rely on the intrinsic quality of individual visual prompts, nor is it constrained by their standalone performance.
+Extensive experiments on multiple LVLMs and benchmarks demonstrate its effectiveness, robustness, and generality.